 $1,000-$5,000+/month - mid-market tools with dedicated deal support, advanced workflow management, and more sophisticated permission structures.
 Appropriate for transactions with many parties and a formal process.

-$5,000-$20,000+/year - enterprise platforms for large M&A. Most founders won't need this tier.
+$5,000-$20,000+/year - enterprise platforms for large M&A. Most teams won't need this tier.

 A note on per-user pricing: many VDR platforms charge per user per month.
 In an asset sale with three buyers, two lawyers per buyer, two financial advisors, and your own team - you can easily have 15-20 people accessing the room.
 At $30/user/month, that's $450-$600/month in user fees alone, before any platform features.